 Why does this matter for South Carolina?
 It may or may not.
 Remember that workers’ comp programs are run at the state level.
 It’s rare for a state to offer employers an alternative to the program; besides Oklahoma, Texas is the only other state with similar laws.
 However, Tennessee and South Carolina are considering it.
 Both have pending legislation that would create an alternative program similar to those in Oklahoma and Texas.

 South Carolina Bill H. 4197 was introduced in May 2015 and then referred to the Committee on Labor, Commerce and Industry, and hasn’t moved since.
 The Vasquez v.
 Dillards decision could be the end of the bill entirely, as legislators see the potential problems that alternative plans can bring, or it could spur lawmakers to revise the law as written.
 Oklahoma is only now dealing with the aftermath of the decision within their state, so we’ll have to wait and see whether it has any impact on us here in South Carolina.

-Have a Question about Workers’ Compensation Law in South Carolina?
+Have a Question about Workers Comp Law in South Carolina?

 We’d be happy to talk to you about it.
-Give us a call at our Greenville office at (864) 235-3154.
-Fulton & Barr is based in Greenville and serves the Upstate South Carolina area.
+Talk to one of our Greenville workers’ comp lawyers at (864) 235-3154.
+Fulton & Barr’s office is based in Greenville and serves the Upstate South Carolina area.
 Call today and schedule your free initial consultation.